carls113/RCAC-temp-hpc-exchange/docs/source/week3/scripts.rst

 .. code-block::

    #!/bin/bash

    echo 'Ooh, so scary!'

 Please use your command-line editor to copy this into a file named `boo.sh`.

-Notice the first line is the "shebang" that starts with a `#!`, followed by the interpreter, wihch in this case is the bash shell.
+Notice the first line is the "shebang" that starts with a `#!`, followed by the interpreter, which in this case is the bash shell.
 We then have the `echo` program, which just prints out the argument(s) to the console.